zer0cache/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc20/approve-max.md

 title: approveMax
 keywords:
 - 'plasma client, erc20, approveMax, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Approve max amount on root token.'
 ---

 `approveMax` method can be used to approve max amount on root token.